-o From the water depth measurements that were collected at the time of the prior annual inspection in 2017, the elevation of the top of CCR/sediment that was measured within the large open area of impounded water within the CCR surface impoundment varied between an elevation of 675.59 feet (water surface) in the southwest portion of the CCR surface impoundment to an elevation of 664.04 feet in the eastern portion of the CCR surface impoundment.

-- o From staff gauge water elevation data provided by IPL since the 2017 annual inspection, the minimum water elevation within the large open area of the OGS Ash Pond was recorded to be 675.53 feet.
-The maximum water elevation within the large open area of the OGS Ash Pond was recorded to be 676.83 feet. - o From the 1976 drawing of the original site grading plan contours, the original bottom contour elevations varied from west to east within the existing area of impounded water within the CCR surface impoundment.
+- From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured within the large open area of impounded water within the CCR surface impoundment varied between an elevation of 675.06 feet (water surface) in the southwest portion of the CCR surface impoundment to an elevation of 664.7 feet in the eastern portion of the CCR surface impoundment. - From staff gauge water elevation data provided by IPL since the previous annual inspection, the minimum water elevation within the large open area of the OGS Ash Pond was recorded to be 675.38 feet.
+The maximum water elevation within the large open area of the OGS Ash Pond was recorded to be 676.98 feet. - From the 1976 drawing of the original site grading plan contours, the original bottom contour elevations varied from west to east within the existing area of impounded water within the CCR surface impoundment.
 The depth of the OGS Ash Pond varied between an elevation of 674 feet near the western portion of the CCR surface impoundment to an elevation of 656 feet in the eastern portion of the CCR surface impoundment adjacent to the Polishing Pond area.
-Comparing the results from the water depth measurements at the time of the 2017 annual inspection to the 1976 original site grading plan bottom contour elevations, the deposition thickness increased from 1.59 feet in the western portion of the CCR surface impoundment to 8.04 feet in the eastern portion of the CCR surface impoundment.
+Comparing the results from the water depth measurements at the time of the annual inspection to the 1976 original site grading plan bottom contour elevations, the deposition thickness ranged from 1.6 feet in the western portion of the CCR surface impoundment to 8.6 feet in the eastern portion of the CCR surface impoundment.

-• OGS Ash Pond - Polishing Pond Area

-- At the time of the prior annual inspection in 2017, the water surface elevation of the Polishing Pond area of the CCR surface impoundment was surveyed to be 674.38 feet, approximately 7.62 feet below the crest of the east embankment of the CCR surface impoundment. - o At the time of the prior annual inspection in 2017, the water depth that was measured within the Polishing Pond area of the

-CCR surface impoundment varied between 6.15 feet and 7.75 feet.

-- o From the water depth measurements at the time of the prior annual inspection in 2017, the elevation of the top of CCR/sediment that was measured within the Polishing Pond area of the CCR surface impoundment varied between an elevation of 668.23 feet to an elevation of 666.63 feet. - o From the 1976 drawing of the original site grading plan contours, the bottom contour elevation within the Polishing Pond area was approximately 658 feet.
-Comparing the results from the water depth measurements at the time of the 2017 annual inspection to the 1976 original site grading plan bottom contour elevations, the deposition thickness in the Polishing Pond area was approximately 9.43 feet.
+- OGS Ash Pond Polishing Pond Area - At the time of the annual inspection, the water surface elevation of the Polishing Pond area of the CCR surface impoundment was surveyed to be 673.28 feet, approximately 7.72 feet below the crest of the east embankment of the CCR surface impoundment (681 feet). - At the time of the annual inspection, the water depth that was measured within the Polishing Pond area of the CCR surface impoundment varied between 5.5 feet and 6.4 feet. - From the water depth measurements at the time of the annual inspection, the elevation of the top of CCR/sediment that was measured within the Polishing Pond area of the CCR surface impoundment varied between an elevation of 667.78 feet to an elevation of 666.88 feet. - From the 1976 drawing of the original site grading plan contours, the bottom contour elevation within the Polishing Pond area was approximately 658 feet.
+Comparing the results from the water depth measurements at the time of the annual inspection to the 1976 original site grading plan bottom contour elevations, the deposition thickness in the Polishing Pond area was approximately 9.3 feet.